dougeby/IntuneDocs/intune-user-help/send-errors-macos.md

 ---
 # required metadata

-title: Submit errors with your managed macOS device | Microsoft Docs
+title: Send errors from your Mac device to your company support | Microsoft Docs
 description:
 keywords:
 author: lenewsad